lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

 Learning Mangling Rules
 ~~~~~~~~~~~~~~~~~~~~~~~

-The "pcfg_parser" is the top level object/class that takes as input each individual word from the training set and then idendifies the mangling rules associated with it.
+The "pcfg_parser" is the top level object/class that takes as input each individual word from the training set and then identifies the mangling rules associated with it.
 During this stage, each input password is parsed independently from other training passwords, which is why all the pre-processing needs to happen before this.

 - The current PCFG grammar's root nodes are centered around the idea of "base structures" These are high level definitions of what type of transition to take for each chunk of the password.
 Initially a "section_list" that represents this base structure is initialized to be undefined for the length of the training password.
 What that means is that every character in the training password is initialized as "undefined" as the trainer does not know how it was generated.